RandallDavis/roll20-roomScript/README.md

 Doors are easy to toggle!
 Just move or rotate a door image, and it will go back where it belongs.
 If it's a doorOpen, it'll become a doorClosed, and vice-versa.

-#Feeding the room door images
+#Setting up room door images

-When you create sides with doors, the API will complain in chat if it doesn't have door images.
-Each side that is a doorClosed or doorOpen will need images for both open and closed doors.
-To give the room the door images it needs, just drag an open door image and a closed door image (both need to be predefined pictures that it knows to look for) onto the page and change the room in any way.
-It will capture the door images and stop complaining.

-In order to set the door images it should look for, select an image for your door, and type __!roomDoorImageSet \<type\>__.
+In order to set the door images that will be created, put an image that you like on the page, select it, and type __!roomDoorImageSet \<type\>__.
 The valid types are *open* and *closed*.
+From that point on, doors will be created like those images.

 #Cleanup